VinkoGitHub/Modeliranje-biofizike-srcanog-misica/README.md

 ### Presentation:

-To run the presentation in a web browser run following commands in the terminal:
+To run the presentation in a web browser run following commands in the terminal from the directory `/Modeliranje-biofizike-srcanog-misica`:

 - `export PYTHONPATH=.`
 - `streamlit run presentation/🎓_Modeliranje_biofizike_srčanog_tkiva.py`